Animation Cels

 - What character is pictured.
 Main characters are often most popular.

-- Motif.
-If it's a close-up, how well drawn it is, if the character is seen from the front, and with eyes open.
+- Is it from a famous scene, is it a close-up, how well drawn is it, is the character seen from the front and with eyes open?

 - Size.
 There are panoramic scenes which can be larger than the average cel.

-- Whether it comes with it's original matching background.
+- Does it come with it's original matching background?
 You can't take for granted that the background included is the one from the same scene as the cel.
 Backgrounds used in the cartoon in the same scene are usually called "original matching background".
 If it says "original production background" it isn't necessarily from the same cartoon.
 If it says "hand-painted background" it might not even be from any actual production but fan made.
 "Color copy background" is usually a laser print of an original background, from the cartoon or anywhere else.

 Worthless cels, as far as I'm concerned, are cels that go by any of the following: "Sericels", "publicity cels", "limited edition cels", "lithographs".
 Many times you can't tell any difference looking at them in pictures online, but these are not original cels used anywhere in the production of a cartoon, nor unique.
 These are printed copies, or created for publicity reasons, and produced in a certain amount.